Financial-Times/origami-website/_specification-v1/javascript.md

 ## Error Handling

-Components **should** use [o-errors](http://registry.origami.ft.com/components/o-errors) to report runtime JavaScript errors and exceptions, as well as log notices and other significant events, using the `oErrors.log` custom event.
+Components **should** use <a href="http://registry.origami.ft.com/components/o-errors" class="o-typography-link--external">o-errors</a> to report runtime JavaScript errors and exceptions, as well as log notices and other significant events, using the `oErrors.log` custom event.

 Where components do not explicitly convert exceptions into `o-errors` events, any unhandled exceptions will still be caught and reported if `o-errors` has been initalised on the page.
 However, the report will lack critical information about the DOM elements to which the error relates.